Waymo: Vandalism

-In 2018, after the death of Elaine Herzberg, there were several cases of Waymo cars being vandalized.
+In 2018, after the death of Elaine Herzberg — the first recorded case of a pedestrian fatality involving a self-driving car (an Uber test vehicle) — there were several cases of Waymo cars being vandalized.

-In 2023, the San Francisco group Safe Street Rebel used a practice called "coning" to trap Waymo and Cruise cars with traffic cones as a form of protest after claiming that the cars had been involved in hundreds of incidents.
+In 2023, the San Francisco group Safe Street Rebel used a practice called "coning" to trap Waymo and Cruise cars with traffic cones as a form of protest after stating that the cars had been involved in hundreds of incidents.

 In February 2024, during Lunar New Year celebrations in Chinatown, San Francisco, a mob of vandals attacked, graffitied, and set fire to a Waymo car.
 No one was injured.

 In February 2024, a pair of Waymo passengers described an attack by an onlooker who attempted to cover the car's sensors.

-In July 2024, Waymo sued two people who vandalized their cars.
+In July 2024, Waymo sued two people who allegedly vandalized their cars.

-During the June 2025 Los Angeles protests, several Waymo cars were set on fire when riots broke out.
+During the June 2025 Los Angeles protests against mass deportation, several Waymo cars were set on fire when riots broke out.
 Officials including California Governor Gavin Newsom and Los Angeles Mayor Karen Bass condemned the destruction, attributing it to extremists infiltrating otherwise-peaceful protests.

-Use of Waymo camera footage by police has been cited as a possible reason for the targeting of Waymo cars.
+Use of camera footage by police

-Trade-secret disputes

-Waymo LLC v.
-Uber Technologies, Inc. et al.

-In February 2017, Waymo sued Uber and its subsidiary self-driving trucking company, Otto, alleging trade secret theft and patent infringement.
-The company claimed that three ex-Google employees, including Anthony Levandowski, had stolen trade secrets, including thousands of files, from Google before joining Uber.
-The alleged infringement was related to Waymo's proprietary lidar technology, Google accused Uber of colluding with Levandowski.
-Levandowski allegedly downloaded 9 gigabytes of data that included over a hundred trade secrets; eight of which were at stake during the trial.

-An ensuing settlement gave Waymo 0.34% of Uber stock, the equivalent of $245 million.
-Uber agreed not to infringe Waymo's intellectual property.
-Part of the agreement included a guarantee that "Waymo confidential information is not being incorporated in Uber Advanced Technologies Group hardware and software."
-In statements released after the settlement, Uber maintained that it received no trade secrets.
-In May, according to an Uber spokesman, Uber had fired Levandowski, which resulted in the loss of roughly $250 million of his equity in Uber, which almost exactly equaled the settlement.
-Uber announced that it was halting production of self-driving trucks through Otto in July 2018, and the subsidiary company was shuttered.
+Waymo has been criticized for law enforcement agencies' use of its camera footage.
+According to Waymo, it "does not provide information or data to law enforcement without a valid legal request".

+In July 2026, the San Mateo Police Department had stated that Waymo had reported to them that 15-year-old passengers were drinking alcohol and firing a black gun from inside the vehicle towards other vehicles.
+A Waymo employee remotely monitoring the car brought it to a halt in a parking lot where police were waiting.
+The gun turned out to be a toy gun painted black, and the projectiles were Orbeez pellets.
+The district attorney’s office is reviewing whether to press charges, including underage drinking and engaging in threatening behavior.